SzymonJak982/Genomic-Data-Analysis-using-Python/README.md

 3. **Data Preprocessing**: Data is preprocessed to remove low-quality reads and adapters (sequences used to aid keeping track of separate sequences) used, improving the reliability of downstream analysis.
 4. **Pipeline Operations**: Alignment tools like BWA map reads to a reference genome, and tools like GATK (Genome Analysis Toolkit) are used for variant calling, which is finding areas of the DNA that, after alligning to reference genome seems to be unique for the patient.
 5. **Data Visualization**: Tools like IGV (Integrative Genomics Viewer) are used to visualize data, aiding in exploring genomic features.
-6. **Variant Analysis**: Variants are checked against publically available databases of variants, suchas ClinVar to determine their clinical significance and association with diseases.
+6. **Variant Analysis**: Variants are checked against publically available databases of variants, such as ClinVar to determine their clinical significance and association with diseases.

 ## Key insights:
 [in progress]